enso-org/enso/doc/design/syntax/syntax.md

 foo : (Natural -> Int) -> String
 ```

-From definition, we can provide it with any value, which type is the subtype of
+From definition, we can provide it with any value, whose type is the subtype of
 `Natural -> Int`.
 This argument needs to handle all possible values of `Natural`
 as an input.
 Moreover, we know that `foo` assumes that the result of the
 argument is any value from the set `Int`, so we cannot provide a function with a